- Alderson Broaddus College Physician Asst, Philippi, WV

 Q: What hobbies or interests do you enjoy outside of your career?

 Answer: I’m a big sports fan and I play ice hockey.
-I also enjoy gardening and hunting.
-I don’t think I’ve never met a hobby that I didn’t like.
+I also enjoy gardening and hunting and working on anything that involves a motor and power tools.
+I don’t think I’ve ever met a hobby that I didn’t like.